ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 ---
 ### What We're Implementing in This Guide (Estimated Time: ~2 hours)

+	These implementations are essential to create	a simple game loop.

 In this section, we'll outline the key components we'll be working on during the course of this guide.
-These implementations are essential to creating a simple game loop.

 1. **Simple Player and Camera Setup** _(Approx. 20 minutes)_
     - Create a basic player character with planar movement controls.